 The LiMPETS network is a collaborative program with many committed partners and contributors.
 We are grateful to have such a dedicated LiMPETS team that continually connects teachers and students with the ocean.
 Special thanks to Dr. John Pearse, Dawn Osborn and Christy Roe for bringing their expertise to the Rocky Intertidal Monitoring Program.
 Additional thanks to Dr. Jennifer Saltzman and the Farallones Marine Sanctuary Association for their contribution of the Sandy Beach Monitoring Program, website and database.

 Special thanks to the following organizations who, along with individual donors, make this program possible.
-Recent and current partners include: David and Lucile Packard Foundation, Disney Worldwide Conservation Fund, California Coastal Commission, California Coastal Conservancy, California Sea Grant, Friends of Fitzgerald Marine Reserve, Kimball Foundation, NOAA’s Bay-Watershed Education and Training Program, and the S. D. Bechtel, Jr. Foundation.
+Support for this program has been provided by: National Marine Sanctuary Foundation, David and Lucile Packard Foundation, Disney Worldwide Conservation Fund, California Coastal Commission, California Coastal Conservancy, California Sea Grant, Friends of Fitzgerald Marine Reserve, Kimball Foundation, NOAA’s Bay-Watershed Education and Training Program, and the S. D. Bechtel, Jr. Foundation.